Pombaline style

-The Pombaline building
+Pombaline buildings

 The Pombaline style introduced early anti-seismic design features and early prefabricated building methods.
 A flexible wooden structure implanted on the walls, floors and roofs and later covered by pre-manufactured building materials "shakes but doesn’t fall."
 Lisbon’s downtown, called Baixa, the area most affected by the earthquake, is built over unstable ground, and it is thus necessary to reinforce the whole area.
 Another anti-seismic system was needed in this area, consisting of a forest of buried poles.
 Because these poles are exposed to salty water they maintain their elasticity and resist rot.

 The prefabrication system was completely new.
 The building was entirely manufactured outside the city, transported in pieces and then assembled on site.
-The construction, which lasted into the nineteenth century, lodged the city's residents in safe new structures unheard-of before the quake.
+The construction, which lasted into the nineteenth century, lodged the city's residents in safe new structures that were unheard of before the quake.
 Lisbon was completely changed: the medieval streets gave place to an orthogonal city, organizing the area between the city old squares, Rossio and Terreiro do Paço, with a modern design.
 Large spaces, gorgeous light and good ventilation, missing in the medieval city, became features of the new Lisbon.